-Meek 120 has a seating capacity of 50 and is available for art history classes and other uses by the Department of Art throughout the day.
+Meek 120 is available for art history classes.
 It has a multi-media control lectern, a desktop computer, a ceiling-mounted LCD projector, and a 12-foot-wide projection screen.

-Meek 138 is an auditorium with elevated seating for 150.
+Meek 138 is an auditorium with elevated seating.
 It is equipped with a multi-media control lectern, a desktop computer, a ceiling-mounted projector, and a 20-foot-wide projection screen.
-This space is shared with the Theater Department and is available for art history classes in the mornings.
+This space is shared with the Department of Theatre & Film and is available for introductory art history classes in the mornings.